f-erm/SODAR/README.md

 The mandatory arguments are:
 * **--use-conda**: to install and use the conda environemnts.
 * **-j**: number of threads/jobs provided to snakemake.

+## Adjustments and other usefull things

+### Technology platform
+To upload PacBio files set 'sample_type' to 'PacBio'.
+To implement other technology platforms, follow these 3 steps:
+1) Create a new i_investigation.txt file with corresponding info.
+Link it in rule 'i_file'
+2) Create a new samples schema for validation.
+Link it in rule 'common'
+3) Adjust generation of 'a' file in file_generation.R, to make use of your technology platforms paramters

+### File selection
+By default, this pipeline scans the directory given in 'input_dir' for all files matching one of the given file types (e.g 'fastq.gz').
+These are then matched by name to their respective sample, given in the samples.txt.

+Sometimes, files might not follow a set naming scheme, making it difficult to match files to their respective sample.
+For each file type you have listed in config.yaml, you'll need to specify how to match files of this type to their respective sample name.
+This is done in the specified section of the file_generation.R script.

+If you want to exclude files from the initial scan, simply rename them to some file type not given in config.yaml (e.g rename exlcude_this_file.fastq.gz to exlcude_this_file.fastq.gz.no).

+Sometimes it is easier to just specify a certain folder, containing all files for a specifc sample.
+For example, you're sample might consist of many different file types and adding them all to the config file will take too long.
+In this case, simply add a column named 'location' to your 'samples.txt'.
+For each sample you want to upload this way, add the name of the respective folder, relative to the input directory, to the location column.
+Files uploaded this way, do not need to match their respective samples name.

+Important: Files not contained in one of the specified locations need to have unique names!!

+### Sodar upload script

+This fork adds a small script, which creates the new SODAR project.
+Run it directly after the pipeline finishes.
+The required info will be taken from config.yaml.
+To use this script, just add your SODAR credentials at the designated spot.